You may also be interested in our article on Best Lock Brands for details on lock manufactures.

-- Kwikset Smartkey – Best to stop lock bumping and picking.
+- Kwikset Smartkey – Best budget deadbolt to stop lock bumping and picking.

-- Schlage B560p Deadbolts – Residential version of the deadbolt sold by locksmiths.
-Built well but affordable.
+- Schlage B60 Deadbolts – The residential version of the deadbolt sold by locksmiths.
+Well built and affordable.

 - High-security, Mul-t-lock deadbolts – This is our favorite high-security deadbolt.
-Expensive but worth it.
+Expensive, but worth it.
+If security is your top concern, this deadbolt is the one.

 What are the top three features needed in a home deadbolt?